fluhus/snopher/index.md

 Output lists are the tricky part.
 You cannot return a Go pointer when using CGo, that will result in an error.
 Instead you can allocate a C pointer from Go using `C.malloc()` and return that.
-However, that pointer is not garbage-collected so unless you implement a way to deallocate them, you will have a memory leak.
+However, that pointer is not garbage-collected so unless you implement a way to deallocate those, you will have a memory leak.

 The possibly safest way to go about output arrays is to pre-allocate them in Python and pass them as arguments to the function.
 Notice that you need to keep